 The Department for Education (DfE) has reinforced the need to ‘create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.’
 Diversity is one of our curriculum drivers.
 We actively promote diversity through our celebrations of different faiths and cultures.
 Religious education lessons and PSHE (Personal, Social and Health Education) lessons reinforce messages of respect and tolerance for others.
 Our daily collective worship, whilst mostly Christian, reinforces our values of Respect, Thankfulness, Endurance, Forgiveness, Love and Hope.
 Members of different faiths and religions are encouraged to share their knowledge to enhance learning within school.

-If you have a concern about a child please contact Mrs M.Czoadinos or Mrs K.Unsworth via the School Office on 01844 346 189 or alternatively if out of school hours, weekends or holidays click on the button to the right.
+If you have a concern about a child please contact Mrs K.Needham, Mrs K.Unsworth or Mr S.Kaye via the School Office on 01844 346 189 or alternatively if out of school hours, weekends or holidays click on the button to the right.

 Safeguarding Contact Information: